jbcodeforce/python-code/docs/flask/flask-tdd-docker.md

 ## Add Blueprints template

 [Blueprints](https://flask.palletsprojects.com/en/1.1.x/blueprints/) are are self-contained components, used for encapsulating code, templates, and static files.
+They are apps within the app.
 For example REST resource can be defined in Blueprint.

 For example to add an api and a resource, define a new py file, and create a blueprint instance: